ciubotaru/april_fools/README.md

 ------------
 * Sleepwalking -- Once in a while, player's position changes by one block (random player, random direction, random timing).
 As if somebody's pushing you...
 * Fake privileges -- Once in a while, a player receives a message saying that another player granted him/her a non-existent privilege, or revoked a real privilege.
+* Random crafts -- Every once in a while, when a players tries to craft something, he/she gets a completely unexpected object.
+* Tool swap -- Every once in a while, when a players tries to use his/her tool, the tool turns into something else.

 Ideas:
 ------
 * Gift -- adding a random item to player's inventory.
-* Tool swap --replacing a wielded tool with something else.
 * Other ideas?